 If you have any questions, please contact Joe Gibbs Politz (Recruiting Chair) at email@example.com.

-For applicants with interest in spousal/partner employment, please see https://aps.ucsd.edu/services/pop/index.html for the UCSD Partner Opportunities Program.
+For applicants with interest in spousal/partner employment, please see https://aps.ucsd.edu/recruitment/pop/services.html for the UCSD Partner Opportunities

-The University of California, San Diego is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, covered veteran status, or other protected categories covered by the UC nondiscrimination policy.
+UC San Diego is an Equal Opportunity/Affirmative Action Employer with a strong institutional commitment to excellence through diversity.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.

 - Letters of recommendation - 3 required; 2 optional (5 total)